-Rune - American Staffordshire Terrier For Adoption in Tarrant County, Texas
+Rune - Female Young American Staffordshire Terrier for Adoption in Tarrant County, TX

 American Staffordshire Terrier × American Bulldog